Dimillian/HyperYapper/README.md

 - **Video Tools**: Trim, caption, and optimize videos for each platform
 - **Meme Generator**: Quick meme creation with popular templates
 - **Brand Overlays**: Add consistent branding to all your media
-- **Emoji Picker**: Browse and search system emojis by category with recently used tracking

 ## 🎯 Why HyperYapper?